-A meshblock is the smallest geographical statistical unit for which data is collected and processed by Stats NZ5.
+A meshblock is the smallest geographical statistical unit for which data is collected and processed by Stats NZ9.
 Meshblocks can be aggregated into larger statistical units such as area units, territorial local authorities and regions.
 The meshblock pattern is reviewed annually.
-According to the 2013 meshblock definition, there were 46,637 meshblocks in New Zealand.
+According to the 2018 meshblock definition, there were 53,589 meshblocks in New Zealand.

 The sampling frame used for selecting PSUs at the first stage of the NZCVS is Stats NZ's Household Surveys Frame (HSF).
 The HSF is the standard sampling frame that Stats NZ uses to select samples and manage overlap control between a variety of household-based surveys which run either with Stats NZ, or other government departments (e.g. the Ministry of Health's New Zealand Health Survey).
-PSUs in this frame are comprised of a combination of one or more meshblocks6 and have an average of 70 dwellings.
-There are a total of 22,440 PSUs in the HSF.
+PSUs in this frame are comprised of a combination of one or more meshblocks and have an average of 70 dwellings.
+There were a total of 23,174 PSUs in the HSF at the time of PSU selection.

 PSUs were selected from both the North and South Islands as well as Waiheke Island.
-After inclusion and exclusion processes, one PSU and 1,424 occupied private dwellings were excluded7.
+Meshblocks outside those islands were excluded (which contain less than 0.1% of the occupied private dwellings in New Zealand).